jonrh/dulsafn/README.md

-# Crypto Portfolio
+# Dulsafn

-Crypto Portfolio is intended to be a crypto currency portfolio mobile app on iOS and Android.
+Dulsafn is intended to be a crypto currency portfolio mobile app on iOS and Android.
 Made in JavaScript & [React Native](https://facebook.github.io/react-native/).

 There are a lot of crypto portfolio apps out there, for example [Blockfolio](http://blockfolio.com/) or more recent addition [Delta](https://getdelta.io/).
 I do not intend to compete with those, the main purpose of this side project will be to experiment and learn.
+In fact Delta has the majority of the features that I wanted so I have been putting this project on hold.

-The name *Crypto Portfolio* is a working title as it is currently taken in the Google Play Store.
-I will most likely find a new name later on.
+Dulsafn is an Icelandic word.
+Dul: crypto/secret/mistery, safn: portfolio.